What Is Solo Polyamory — And Is It for You?

 5. “Let’s make the world a better place”

-As a solo polyamorist, I sometimes meet other poly people who are trying to recruit me for their political agenda.
+As a solo polyamorist, you will sometimes meet other poly people who are trying to recruit you for their political agenda.
+Relationship anarchists often show these tendencies.

-That is precisely why I prefer solo polyamory.
-I understand that you cannot expect too much from other people, even the people you love.
-If your happiness depends on their cooperation, you will be disappointed.
+That’s the whole point of solo polyamory — to understand that you cannot expect too much from other people, even the people you love.
+Don’t base your happiness on their cooperation.

-Enjoy other people for who they are.
-Not more, not less.
+Simply enjoy other people for who they are.

 4 Signs You Might Be Solo Poly